Georgie Tapps: Later career

 Audience interest in tap dancing had begun to decline by the 1950s, and Tapps had difficulty finding employment.
 He moved to Los Angeles in 1967.
 There he gave singing and dancing classes and worked as a salesperson in a Beverly Hills clothing store.
+He later scored a small musical burlesque number in Andy Griffith's 1969 big screen outing, Angel in My Pocket.

 Tapps appeared alongside singer Maxine Sullivan in a cabaret program for the Lincoln Center Out-of-Doors Festival in August 1979.
 He also performed at the Smithsonian Institution in May 1981 as part of a Museum of American History festival.

 In 1992 Tapps put on the one-man show Whatever Happened to Georgie Tapps? at the Westwood Playhouse.

 Tapps died at St. Joseph's Center Hospital on November 1, 1997, in Burbank, California following a stroke.

 Fellow tap dancer Bill Robinson called Tapps "tops in the field of straight tap."